It wasn't about style.

 Leftovers become the main course

-Inspired by the innovation of recycled PET, Emeco pursues other waste streams that can be diverted from landfills and turned into long-lasting products.
+Inspired by the innovation of recycled PET, Emeco pursues other waste streams that can be diverted from landfills and turned into long-lasting furniture.
 Emeco and Philippe Starck come together to create a chair from recycled polypropylene and discarded wood - essentially the leftovers from plastic factories and lumber yards.

 ”Imagine”, says Philippe Starck, “a guy who takes a humble broom and starts to clean the workshop and with this dust he makes new magic.
 That’s why we call it Broom."